-The U.S. is one of the most indebted nations in the world today and one of the most indebted nations the world has even seen.
-The national debt is now over $18 trillion and there are unfunded liabilities of over $100 trillion.
+The U.S. is one of the most indebted nations in the world today and one of the most indebted nations the world has ever seen.
+The national debt is now over $18.3 trillion and rising rapidly – see here.
+Importantly, there are unfunded liabilities of between $100 and $200 trillion.

 This shows the vital importance of owning gold in wealthier creditor nations that have a tradition of respect for property rights and in private depositories in safer countries such as Switzerland, Singapore and or Hong Kong.